 To copy a directory from a local to remote system use the

 scp -r /local/directory [email protected]:/remote/directory

 Copy a Remote File to a Local System using the scp Command

-To copy a file from a remote to local system, use the remote location as source and local location as destination.
+To copy a file from a remote to a local system, use the remote location as source and local location as the destination.